ellisonleao/ef-url-shortener/README.md

 Several things could be added as improvements:

-- **Pagination** - List of urls can have pagination for better response time and scalability.
 - **OAuth2 for authentication** - using a client secret with a client id the user could generate a token for requests.
 That token should be invalidated at some point.
 Some social auth could be added too
 - **Caching** - Adding a caching layer on top of the api will improve the response time.
 Varnish cache could be an option.
 - **Nginx for web server** - Nginx could be used for web server, load balancer and reverse proxy to configure the short url host.